Data Protection Policy

 All employees should also show due care when opening any attachment, especially if the email is from an unknown or suspicious source.

-Employees must send illegal, confidential or sensitive material or passwords by email or store inappropriate content.
+Employees must not send illegal, confidential or sensitive material or passwords by email or store inappropriate content.

 PRIVACY BY DESIGN AND DEFAULT / DPIA